etsy/deployinator/README.md

 This can be done on a global layout that extends the gem's default layout or on a stack by stack basis in their own view.

+### Maintenance mode
+Deployinator has a setting for maintenance mode, which is mostly useful if you have major changes that affect all stacks and you want to make sure no deploys are going on while you make the change.
+In order to enable it, you have to set `Deployinator.maintenance_mode = true`.
+This will make all pages for anyone not in `Deployinator.admin_groups` go to `/maintenance`.
+As a Deployinator admin you can then still deploy stacks and use the app.

+On the maintenance page Deployinator will show the value of `Deployinator.maintenance_contact` as the place to get help in case you need any or are confused about maintenance mode.

 ## Hacking on the gem
 If you find issues with the gem, or would like to play around with it, you can check it out from git and start hacking on it.
 First tell bundler to use your local copy instead by running:
 ```sh
     $ bundle config local.deployinator /path/to/DeployinatorGem